shimoncohen/dump-server/README.md

 A RESTful API for querying and saving planet dump's metadata

+## Postgres prerequisite
+`uuid-ossp` extension must be installed in the database before you run the migrations.

 ## Run Migrations
 don't forget to run migrations before you start the app